myitcv/neovim/README.md

 * Get full test coverage; can we auto-generate certain basic tests?
 * Cleanly handle Neovim instances quitting
 * Test on more platforms
-* Tidy up the API generator - it's very messy
+* Tidy up the API generator - it's very messy.
+Very messy
 * Make the API generator optionally write the generated file into the appropriate place in `$GOPATH`
-* Improve example to make it more idiomatic
+* Improve example to make it more idiomatic; syntax highlighter perhaps?
 * Check our use of types; e.g. what does `Integer` in the API really map to? `uint64`?
 * More tests around concurrent use of a `Client`
 * Look into semantics of current decision to make `sub_events` a buffered channel